Sienci-Labs/Resources/atc/atc-assembly/atc-tool-rack-and-tls.md

    * Make sure tool holders are wiped clean with shop towel and isopropyl alcohol
    * Fully seat each tool holder, the clip must engage the flats on the tool holder

----
-      [Render] An image showing 2 tool holders on 1 backbone of a rack assembly, with detailed view of clip fitting into the groove of the tool holder.

 ![](/_images/_atc/_atc_assembly/_toolrack/atc_assembly_tool-rackassy.JPG)

 ![](/_images/_atc/_atc_assembly/_toolrack/atc_assembly_tool-holderwithclip.JPG)